weiguangcui/weiguangcui.github.io/aboutme.md

 I am a theoretical astronomer, mainly work with computational astronomy/astrophysics.
 My main aim is using numerical simulations to understand the mysteries Universe and to reproduce it.
 In detail, I am currently interesting in large-scale structure of the Universe, galaxy clusters and alternative cosmology models.
 Please also see the the project pages for my works.

-I am currently a post-doc at Universidad Autonoma de Madrid.
+I am currently a post-doc at IfA, University of Edinburgh.
 You can also find my publications in [ADS](http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?library&libname=Mine&libid=5452e99805), my [Google Scholar](https://scholar.google.es/citations?user=c4BRA2YAAAAJ&hl=en) page or the [publications page](https://weiguangcui.github.io/publications/) of this site.

 Please feel free to contract me for any questions or suggestions.